See what it’s like to visit the Corning Museum of Glass in Corning, New York.

 It wouldn’t be a 2foodtrippers outing without food.
 Conveniently, it was a short walk to Corning’s historic district is a short walk from the museum.

 Although there were a few cute bakeries, we opted to eat lunch at Holmes Plate.
 The burger and chili hit the spot.
 We were disappointed that the Ommegang Game of Thrones keg was kicked, but we happily settled for a glass of Great Lakes Tripel Dog Dare to share instead.

-Holmes Plate is located at 54 W Market St, Corning, NY 14830, United States.
+Holmes Plate was located at 54 W Market St, Corning, NY 14830, United States.
 It is now permanently closed.